sh1ndoo/knowledge2/content/Goals and progress in 2025.md

 ## March

 - A big travel month for me.
 Picture time!
 Kicking rocks!
+I saw many different biomes.
 - Homelab is going great!
 I finally got a grip on [[Cloudflare tunnels with Docker]]
 - got sick again 💀 in the middle-ish
 - waiting...